Chrysler Valiants, Valiant Chargers, Valiant Pacers,

 The VF was introduced in March 1969.
 The VE middle section continued, but with new front and rear styling — a trick also used in the United States.
 The VE’s concave grille gave way to a horizontally convex design; turn signals were moved out of the bumper, allowing it to be thinner and giving room for bigger headlights.

-The 273 was replaced by its close relative, the 318, increasing power to 150 net horsepower (230 gross hp).
-The VF's heavier bulk countered the increased power, and the VF ended up being only a little faster with the 318.
+The 273 engine was replaced by its close relative, the LA 318 (an increased-displacement version of the same engine), increasing power to 150 net horsepower (230 gross hp); due to the weight gain of the VF, it ended up being only a little faster with the 318.

 A new hardtop coupe used the Valiant front end on the US Dodge Dart body (it used the latter's longer 111" wheelbase and had the just detectable kinked body crease at the hipline).
-This car was the longest two-door ever made in Australia; it had the same front clip as the VF Valiants; and the standard engine was a retuned slant six that boasted 160 hp (rather than 145 hp).
-The coupe was just the beginning, though.
+The VF hardtop was the longest two-door car ever made in Australia.
+It had the same front clip as the VF Valiants, and the standard engine was a retuned slant six that boasted 160 hp (rather than 145 hp) to move the car more effectively.

-The Pacer had the higher performance slant six coupled to a manual transmission; it used a red and black grille with special body stripes, decals, colors, and faux alloy wheels to establish itself as a sporty car.
-Following the formula of the American Road Runner, the interior had sports features but conserved on comfort items, with high-back bucket seats and black-on-white gauges and an “afterthought” tachometer.
-The Pacer was considerably less than its competitors, but had a high top speed, a 125-mm lowered suspension, standard front sway bar, and optional Sure-Grip differential; standard brakes were drums, with optional front discs.
-The Pacer was lauded by the critics, with Modern Motor doing 0-60 mph in 10.4 seconds, with a 17.5 second quarter mile at 106 mph — while getting 23 mpg (Imperial gallons).
+The Pacer cost considerably less than competing cars, but had a high top speed, a 125-mm lowered suspension, standard front sway bar, and optional Sure-Grip differential; it had standard drum brakes, with optional front discs.
+The Pacer was lauded by the critics, with Modern Motor doing 0-60 mph in 10.4 seconds, with a 17.5 second quarter mile at 106 mph — while getting 23 Imperial mpg (around 18.4 US mpg).

-The new car helped bring an all-time Valiant record year, with 42,654 sold (around 2/3 of Chrysler’s sales) and a stunning $7 million net profit; the Pacer grabbed 11% of all Valiant sales and much of its attention.
-Chrysler market share in Australia topped its share in the U.S., at 13.7%.
+The new Pacer and VF Hardtop brought Valiant car sales to a new record, with 42,654 sold (around 2/3 of Chrysler’s sales) and a stunning $7 million net profit; the Pacer grabbed 11% of all Valiant sales.
+Chrysler market share in Australia actually topped its share in the U.S., at 13.7%.
 Overall, 52,944 VF Valiants were sold.

 VG series and the Chrysler by Chrysler

-The VG series brought new power and minor cosmetic changes in 1970.
-Work on the powerful 245 Hemi engine for Australia had started in 1966, with surprisingly good results.
-The engine, produced in 215, 245, and 265 cubic inch versions, took amazingly well to increased carburetion.
-Equipped with that six, the VG could run the quarter mile in 16.4 seconds; the Pacer, with a four-barrel carb, could do it in under 16.
-Sales were slow, probably due to the conservative body; the performance was beyond much of the competition, and the Six-Pack was still in the future.
+Work on the Hemi engine had started in 1966, with surprisingly good results.
+The engine, sold in 215, 245, and 265 cubic inch versions, took amazingly well to increased carburetion.
+The VG could now run the quarter mile in 16.4 seconds; the Pacer, with a four-barrel carb, could do it in under 16.
+Still, sales were slow, possibly due to the conservative body.

-About [200] VG hardtops came with the buttress-like sail panel extensions shown in the South American Charger article; possibly it was an idea someone had and adopted for both markets?
-These were known as "Mexicanas" in Australia; maybe it was thought that we wouldn't understand anything relating to below Latin America (as in say, "Brazilia")! - BT (Clare Richards' is a 1970 VG, It's a 1970 VG, auto, V8 (318).
-It has the Regal 770 dash.
-2-door, pillarless.)
+Around 200 VG hardtops came with the buttress-like sail panel extensions shown in the South American Charger article.
+These were known as "Mexicanas" in Australia, according to BT.
+Clare Richards' Mexicana is a 1970 VG, with the 318 V8 and an automatic transmission; the pillarless two-door car has the Regal 770 dash.

 Chrysler chose to introduce a Mitsubishi Galant with a Valiant badge in 1971; it sold well compared with the Simca and Rootes/Hillman cars.